fpv-wtf/wtfos-modloader/README.md

 # modloader for wtfos
-modloader, along with it's companion `modmanager`, allow you to enable and disable of loading of shared libraries from /opt/etc/preload.d/ into vendor processes.
+modloader, along with it's companion `modmanager`, allow you to enable and disable of loading of shared libraries from /opt/etc/preload.d/ into the DJI glasses process.

 ## Usage